Sputum CultureSkip to the navigation

 A sputum culture is done to:

-- Find and identify bacteria or fungi that are causing an infection (such as pneumonia or tuberculosis) of the lungs or the airways leading to the lungs.
-Symptoms of a lung infection may include difficulty breathing, pain when breathing, or a cough that produces bloody or greenish brown sputum.
+- Find bacteria or fungi that are causing an infection of the lungs or the airways leading to the lungs.
+Examples include pneumonia and tuberculosis.
+Symptoms of a lung infection may include having a hard time breathing, pain when breathing, or a cough that produces bloody or greenish brown sputum.

 How To Prepare